Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Experimental Setup

-The final aggregated score for the repository $R_{test}$ under the chosen metric is then formally defined as:
+The final aggregated score for the repository $R_{test}$ under metric $m$ is the unweighted average across all its command patterns:

-This formulation ensures that a repository fundamentally failing the initial package manager installation is penalized with a score of 0.
-For successfully installed repositories, the macro-averaging mechanism guarantees that the agent is evaluated on its comprehensive ability to implement the entire spectrum of the CLI tool’s functionalities evenly.
-The final values reported in our subsequent experimental results represent the average $Score_{metric}$ across all evaluated repositories.
+The final values reported in our experimental results represent the average $Score_m$ across all evaluated repositories.

-\subsection{Implementation Details}
+\subsection{Implementation details}

-Following the evaluation protocol established by NL2Repo-Bench, we aim to fully assess the repository-level generation capabilities of the evaluated LLMs.
-Therefore, rather than restricting the agents with default hyperparameters, we remove all artificial constraints—such as maximum iteration limits or token budgets—across all models and frameworks.
+To prevent data contamination, we explicitly disable network access within the agent sandboxes during generation, ensuring models cannot retrieve original repository implementations.
+Furthermore, we remove all artificial constraints—such as maximum iteration limits or token budgets—across all models and frameworks.
 The generation process is entirely open-ended, allowing the agent to autonomously determine when the software construction is complete and voluntarily terminate the execution.
-For all auxiliary tasks within our automated pipeline—including schema extraction, fuzzing test generation, and the Semantic Match judge—we strictly utilize GPT-5.4.
-To eliminate generation randomness and ensure deterministic evaluation, the temperature for these auxiliary GPT-5.4 API calls is set to zero.
+For all auxiliary tasks within our automated pipeline—including iterative schema extraction, LLM-directed fuzzing test generation, and the Semantic Match judge—we strictly utilize GPT-5.4.
+To eliminate generation randomness and ensure highly deterministic evaluation outcomes, the temperature for these auxiliary GPT-5.4 API calls is uniformly set to zero.
+Moreover, $\tau$ is set to 0.8 in this work.

-\subsection{Research Questions}
+\subsection{Research questions}

 We investigate the following four research questions (RQs):